SaraMathews/My-Healthy-Mind/README.md

 ### Performance

-Lighhouse**
+### Lighhouse**

 - Performance: 75
 - Accessibility: 100
 - Bess Practices: 100
 - SEO: 100

-**WAVE Web Accessibility Evaluation Tools**
+### WAVE Web Accessibility Evaluation Tools**

 - No errors

-**Browser testing**
+### Browser testing
 The website is tested and displays well in Google Chrome, Mozilla Firefox, Safari and Microsoft Edge.

 ### Validator testing

-**PEP8 validator**
+### PEP8 validator

 - No errors

-**JSHint**
+### JSHint

 - Not used for this project.
 I am using jQuery, and JSHint gives an "Undefined variable" error when jQuery is used.

-**W3C HTML validator**
+### W3C HTML validator

 - No errors

-**W3C CSS validator**
+### W3C CSS validator

-- base.html: Document checking completed.
-No errors or warnings to show.
+- base.html: No errors or warnings to show.

-- home.html : Document checking completed.
-No errors or warnings to show
+- home.html : No errors or warnings to show

 - daily_journal.html: "Error: Attribute maxlength is not allowed on the select element at this point." - I will maintain the current implementation with the maxlength attribute on the select element because I am not completely sure how to resolve it, and with very little time left before the submission date, I don't want to compromise the current code and potentially face bigger issues and errors.

-- previous_journals.html: Document checking completed.
-No errors or warnings to show.
+- previous_journals.html: No errors or warnings to show.

-- journallog_confirm_delete.html: Document checking completed.
-No errors or warnings to show.
+- journallog_confirm_delete.html: No errors or warnings to show.

 - edit_journal.html: "Error: Attribute maxlength is not allowed on the select element at this point." - I will maintain the current implementation with the maxlength attribute on the select element because I am not completely sure how to resolve it, and with very little time left before the submission date, I don't want to compromise the current code and potentially face bigger issues and errors.

-- signup.html: Document checking completed.
-No errors or warnings to show.
+- signup.html: No errors or warnings to show.

-- login.html: Document checking completed.
-No errors or warnings to show.
+- login.html: No errors or warnings to show.

-- logout.html : Document checking completed.
-No errors or warnings to show.
+- logout.html : No errors or warnings to show.

 ### Functional testing

 Below, I have summarized the testing in screenshots of several Excel sheets for an easier overview.
-I have separated the sheets into the following categories: Home Page, Daily journal, User Autenthication, Error Pages & Success messages and Admin.
+I have separated the sheets into the following categories: Home Page, Daily journal, User Autenthication, Error Pages & Success messages, and Admin.

 **Home Page**
 ![Test Navbar and Footer](docs/test_navbar_footer.png)